delenne/MiniLB/README.md

 output_U_Profile_???.txt
 This file contains the velocity profile in section perpendicular to the fluid flow located at in the midle of the pipe.

+## Important
+NFor the sake of clarity only basic boundary conditions have been integreted.
+To avoid instabilities for higher pressure drop, specific boundary conditions should be set for the 4 corners of the domain.